ATS Optimization

 1. Use the Right Keywords

 Carefully analyze the job description and include relevant keywords throughout your resume.
+ATS systems compare your resume content directly against the language used in job postings.

-2. Tailor Your Resume for Each Job
+2. Tailor Your Resume for Every Job

 3. Optimize Resume Formatting